-As in other democracies, the media plays an important role in Denmark.
-Some have argued that the media constitutes a fourth power, next to the legislative, executive and judiciary powers in modern democracies; and that journalists play the role of citizen advocates vis-à-vis public authorities.
-The media partly have power, through editorial decisions.
-Like media outlets elsewhere, the Danish media shows a tendency to make the news easier for the public to relate to by simplifying or personalizing the stories reported, and emphasizing an element of conflict.
-In editorial decisions about who or what is covered, there appears to be a tendency to favor top politicians and government representatives.
-Weaker actors, such as immigrant representatives or ethnic minorities, get less coverage, although immigration stories have become important in recent years and now form part of daily news coverage.
+Media play an important role in the democratic process and, through editorial choice, the media has an important influence on agenda-setting.
+Among media outlets, there is a tendency to make the news easier for the public to relate to by simplifying or personalizing the stories reported, and emphasizing an element of conflict.
+There is also a tendency to favor senior politicians and government representatives.
+Weaker actors, such as representatives of immigrants or ethnic minorities, get less coverage, although immigration stories have become important in recent years and are now regularly reported.

-Apart from daily news programs, some television and radio stations offer more analytical programs where issues can be analyzed in depth.
-Some of these programs can be quite informative.
+In addition to daily news programs, some television and radio stations offer more analytical in-depth programs, which can be quite informative.
 It is worth mentioning that the education of journalists has improved in recent years.
+Overall, the Danish media focus more on national rather than international news, including EU issues.

-Overall, the Danish media tend to focus more attention on national news than international news, including issues regarding the European Union.
 Traditional media face increasing competition from alternative news sources (e.g., news websites and social media) and their financing is declining due to falling advertisement revenue.
 Policymakers are increasingly using social media (e.g., Twitter) to make policy statements.

 Media access to internal government documents has been a sensitive issue because of changed legislation regarding the access to such documents (offentlighedsloven).
 The new law entered into force 1 January 2014.
-The two aspects of the new law most criticized were the possibility of the government denying access to internal documents exchanged between a minister and experts (Art.
-24) and between a minister and a member of the parliament (art.
-27).
-The law will be evaluated after its third year.
+The two aspects of the new law most criticized were the possibility of the government denying access to internal documents exchanged between a minister and experts (Article 24) and between a minister and a member of the parliament (Article 27).
+Despite criticism from the Danish Association of Journalists that the exemptions are too extensive, the law remains in force.